Reporting from InSync09 in Sydney

 I’m getting very late for the IBM keynote (almost missing it) about dynamic infrastructure.
 I have the funny feeling I know what they are going to talk about — I did recently review of strategic database platform direction for one client here in Sydney (AIX/Power6 vs Linux/x86) and it’s definitely wasn’t IBM’s win this time and I should say as in most other cases these days.
 Ok… batteries are running now — stay tuned.

-3 comments on “Reporting from InSync09 in Sydney”
+3 Responses to “Reporting from InSync09 in Sydney”

 Leave a Reply